heroku/langchain-heroku/docs/langgraph_101_verification_summary.md

 ## Conclusion

-The verification confirms that **CharHeroku is fully compatible with LangGraph 101** and can be used as a drop-in replacement for other LLM providers in multi-agent workflows.
+The verification confirms that **ChatHeroku is fully compatible with LangGraph 101** and can be used as a drop-in replacement for other LLM providers in multi-agent workflows.

 ### Key Benefits